- How does the lottery work?

 - How far is it to TIMA?
 Not as far as you think!

-Open Enrollment will be February 1 - March 31, 2013.
-In order to begin the enrollment process you must complete the Enrollment Application (available online beginning February 1, 2013).
+Open Admission will be January 12 - February 6, 2015.
+In order to begin the enrollment process you must complete the Admission Application (available online beginning January 12, 2015).

-Once Open Enrollment ends, we will begin admitting students to the school.
+Once Open Admission ends, we will begin admitting students to the school.
 Due to high interest in the school, we may need to admit students based on a random selection process, or lottery.
 If TIMA does not receive enrollment applications from Tybee Island students that meet or exceed the number of available spaces per grade, students from both Tybee Island and Chatham County will be placed in a lottery.
-All families will be notified of child's acceptance or wait list status during the week of April 1, 2013.
-Grade levels that do not reach enrollment capacity will continue to enroll students on a first-come, first-served basis after Open Enrollment.
+All families will be notified of child's acceptance or wait list status after the lottery.
+Grade levels that do not reach enrollment capacity will continue to enroll students on a first-come, first-served basis after Open Admission.

 The Education Commission of the States (1996) offers a comprehensive definition.
 "Charter schools create an alternative form of public schooling.
 The goal of charter schools is to lift restraints from public schools so they can pursue innovative teaching methods that will improve student performance.
 They are designed to give significant autonomy to individual schools and, in turn, to hold those schools accountable for results.
 A charter is essentially a contract, negotiated between those people starting the school and the official body authorized to approve the charter.
 The charter spells out how the school will be run, what will be taught, how success will be measured and what students will achieve.
 As long as the school meets the terms of its charter, it is free from many of the rules and regulations that apply to other public schools.
 And unlike other public schools, if the school fails to meet those terms, the charter can be revoked and the school closes."